AdrianKulmburg/adrianKulmburg.github.io/_news/2025_03_20_SIMAX_and_TAC_papers.md

 <br/>
 <a href="https://arxiv.org/abs/2310.00605">TAC-paper</a>

-Of course, many thanks to the anonymous reviewers, for there very insightful comments and suggestions!
+Of course, many thanks to the anonymous reviewers, for their very insightful comments and suggestions!